Meet Claire Jaycock, our brave and curious Creative Director

-This month Octave welcomed Claire Jaycock to the team as our new Creative Director.
-Claire chats to us about problem solving, how she thinks, what led her to the role, and gives us some intriguing book recommendations.
+Claire, our Creative Director chats to us about problem solving, how she thinks, what led her to Octave, and gives us some intriguing book recommendations.

 Solving interesting problems

-When I think, I look up.
-My brain is searching through all of the information and experiences it has filed away, trying to connect the dots in unexpected ways.
 Problem solving is my favorite part of design, gathering all of the information you can get your hands on and bringing it together to perfectly address the customer and clients needs.
 Connecting the dots in unexpected ways.

 How to be authentically me